Sauerkraut Pots

 Monitor the evaporation of the water in the water grove.
 Lift only the lid when necessary.

-Our favorite recipe, the sauerkraut pie (for 4 to 6 people)
+Our favourite recipe, the sauerkraut pie (for four to six people)

 Ingredients: